 Instructions

 2MASS Extended Source Catalog (XSC) sources, which include galaxies, HII regions, nebulae, etc., have associated non-lossy-compressed 'postage-stamp' images available.
 These images cover small areas centered on and encompassing each extended source.
-The image size is scaled to the size of the object, ranging from 21"X21" for the faintest galaxies (Ks > 13th mag) to the maximum 301"X301" for the largest galaxies that the 2MASS pipeline can fully image (e.g., NGC 7479).
-For galaxies larger than 2 or 3', the source probably belongs to the 2MASS Large Galaxy Atlas, which is fully described in the AJ paper Jarrett et al. 2003, and accessible through this IRSA service.
+The image size is scaled to the size of the object, ranging from 21" x 21" for the faintest galaxies (Ks > 13th mag) to the maximum 301" x 301" for the largest galaxies that the 2MASS pipeline can fully image (e.g., NGC 7479).
+For galaxies larger than a few arcmin, the source probably is in the 2MASS Large Galaxy Atlas linked below (see the AJ paper Jarrett et al. 2003).

-The 2MASS Extended Source Images are 6-dimensional FITS image cubes.
+The 2MASS Extended Source images are 6-dimensional FITS image cubes.
 Each plane contains the J, H and Ks 2MASS image data, respectively, with stars removed from the final 3 planes.
 The near-infrared background emission has been subtracted from each image plane.
 Positional and photometric calibration information are included in the image header.
 An example header is given here.